ppearson/Sniffle/README.md

 Timestamp Deltas:
 ---------------

-Outputs pairs of lines which have timestamps of which the time delta between them is greater than or equal to the specified amount.
+Outputs pairs of lines which have timestamps of which the time delta between them is greater than or equal to the specified time amount.

 I.e. to look for delays / pauses between timestamps on subsequent lines in a log.
-Due to algorithm optimisations, there's a limit on this functionality working correctly with the limitation of timestamp delta being less than a month: it's possible the functionality won't work correctly with larger timestamp deltas than that.
+Due to algorithm optimisations, there's an edge-case limit on this functionality working correctly with the limitation being that the total log duration throughout the logfile (i.e. first line to last line timestamp delta) being less than ~48 days (actually 1st Jan to 28th Feb) - outside this working assumption, it's possible the leapyear will be calculated incorrectly.
+However, for the use-case this is designed for (log durations of less than a week), the optimisation can speed up processing, hence why it exists and the mentioned limitation is acceptable.

 The timestamp string currently must be at the beginning of each line, and be in the approximate format: YYYY-MM-DD HH:MM:SS